nicohvi/nicohvi.github.io/_posts/2016-04-01-dead-simple-and-secure-authentication.md

 yourself (and learn from it) - then fucking do it yourself.

-The first step is the enable the Google+ API in your [google developer console]( ) and generate a `client_id` and `client_secret`, you need these for your calls to Google's servers.
+The first step is the enable the Google+ API in your [google developer console]( ) and generate a `client_id` and `client_secret` - you need these for your calls to Google's servers.

 There's a very good and detailed description of all the setup you need [here]().

 Once your setup is complete, you simply implement the HTTP requests in